Huawei Mate 30 Pro full review

 There was a glimmer of hope soon after launch; a workaround that, after investigation, made use of some questionable underpinnings.
 It facilitated the installation of Google Play Services, the Play Store and practically any app from said store, however, after only a week or so, this 'back door' has been firmly shut, with no discernable alternative currently on-hand that wouldn't leave users open to security risks.

 The implications of launching a high-end device like the Mate 30 Pro in markets where the Play Store is an expected staple of the Android experience are severe.
 Irrespective of whether users are aware of Play Services' absence before or after purchase doesn't matter - it'll likely anger a lot of people who have certain expectations from any Android smartphone that they might buy.

-This issue reinforces the company's ambivalence towards the exact rollout of the Mate 30 Pro globally, during its launch event.
-Huawei is likely trying to hold out until some progress with the US government is made, but with no clear resolution on the horizon, the company has had to simply continue releasing products to its schedule or rely on those that were already in production before the company had its wings clipped.
+This issue reinforces why the company was so ambivalent towards the exact rollout schedule of the Mate 30 Pro globally, during the phone's launch event.
+Huawei is likely trying to hold out until some progress with the US government is made, but with only indeterminant resolution on the horizon, the company has had to simply continue releasing products to its schedule or rely on those that were already in production before the company had its wings clipped.

 A higher power

 Moving from software to hardware, the Mate 30 Pro is the company's first device to use its new Kirin 990 chipset.
 Aside from the optional integrated 5G modem (the competition currently rely on standalone modems that require more space and power), the 7nm SoC (system-on-chip) includes various subsystems to handle everything from 4K HDR video processing to AI tasks, to managing storage more quickly and efficiently (UFS 3.0) than before; all with super-efficient power consumption.

-From a performance standpoint, the Mate 30 Pro with its Kirin 990 and 8GB of RAM puts up a real fight.
+From a performance standpoint, the Mate 30 Pro, with its Kirin 990 and 8GB of RAM, puts up a real fight.
 In artificial benchmarking, it falls behind the likes of the new Asus ROG Phone 2 and OnePlus 7T when it comes to graphical testing (no doubt as a result of their gaming-focused Snapdragon 855 Plus chipsets) but the gap is slight.
-General performance is among the best in the business right now.
+As for general performance, it's among the best in the business right now.